alichtman/deadbolt/docs/implementation.md

 - Check `$ file` output to decide whether to encrypt or decrypt file
 - If decrypting:
 	* Prompt for password and decrypt
+	* Verify hash to make sure decryption succeeded
+	* If it's a zip, auto-extract
 - If encrypting:
     * If encrypting a directory, create a ZIP archive of it in the same directory it lives in.
 	* Prompt for password and verify it's correct